Your guide to ecolabelled production

 After 39 years of incontinence product production, and almost 25 years with the Nordic Swan Ecolabel, knowledge about raw materials – that guarantees a Nordic Swan Ecolabelled production – is now a natural part of the production process.

-“Almost 25 years of experience, and the fact that we have been part of setting the standard for the production of Nordic Ecolabel incontinence producs have made it a natural part of our quality assurance to ensure that the consumer of the product avoids harmful materials and ingredients, and that the process of production and disposal causes as little environmental impact as possible,” says Head of Product and Development, Frank B. Lundsberg.
+“More than 20 years of experience, and the fact that we have been part of setting the standard for the production of Nordic Ecolabel incontinence producs have made it a natural part of our quality assurance to ensure that the consumer of the product avoids harmful materials and ingredients, and that the process of production and disposal causes as little environmental impact as possible,” says Head of Product and Development, Frank B. Lundsberg

 Furthermore, the Nordic Swan Ecolabel sets strict requirements to the function of the product.
 In general, the product’s speed of absorption, absorption ability and dryness must match other not Nordic Swan Ecolabelled products on the market.
 The rule of thumb is that products branded with the Nordic Swan Ecolabel – beside being the best choice for the environment – also have to be among the best in their category.